 If you want to improve your social media skills or start building a new career in social media and inbound marketing then these free social media courses will help you get started and learn the ropes.

 Did you know?
-Over 80% of jobs are now found in the informal job marketing (meaning they are not advertised) so having a social media presence and regularly networking (online and offline) is more important than ever.
+Over 80% of jobs are now found in the informal job marketing (meaning they are not advertised) so having a personal website, an active social media presence and a professional networking (online and offline) that you can rely on for recommendations is more important than ever.

-Inbound marketing pioneer Hubspot offers an excellent free Inbound Marketing Certification Program.
-While the course is aimed at people in digital marketing and social media industries, anyone can improve their knowledge of inbound and content marketing by following the 11 free classes and completing the reading assignments and optional homework assignments.
+Inbound marketing pioneer Hubspot offers a variety of free Inbound Marketing Certification Program.
+While their courses are aimed at people in digital marketing and social media industries, if you’re dedicated you can learn a lot about content marketing.

-You can watch the videos at your own pace and when you complete all the courses you can take an Inbound Marketing Certification Exam to get a certificate from Hubspot.
-The courses was recently re-designed and updated for 2015!
+In the Hubspot Academy, you can watch the videos at your own pace and when you complete all the courses you can take an Inbound Marketing Certification Exam to get a certificate from Hubspot.

 - Essentials of an Effective Inbound Strategy